 Touch was created to provide a break from the bustle of the city, and to represent a small “escape” where people could take their work-lunch, plan a friend’s meetup or a post-night out “hangover-remedy”.
 It was meant to be the type of social lounge where time stopped in a non-traditional way so you could resume your life feeling recharged, relaxed and fulfilled post-touch.

-Touch re-visited the concept for quiet, zen spas in the form of a cozy and welcoming space where you can grab a latté or a glass of wine while getting your upper body and feet professionally massaged.
-This is why we wanted a wellness destination with a licensed bar and a curated wellness experience to deliver a one-of-a-kind, more social space that catered to individuals, couples and groups.
+Touch re-visited the concept for quiet, zen spas in the form of a cozy and welcoming space where you can grab a latté or a glass of wine while getting your upper body and feet professionally massaged (by RMTs).
+This is why we wanted a wellness destination with a licensed bar and a curated experience to deliver a one-of-a-kind, more social space that catered to individuals, couples and groups.

 We also needed the ambiance, music and decor to reflect this warm and welcoming paradise, with vibes that contrasted the concrete jungle that is Toronto.
 So we did that too.
 And put it all into one lovely spot downtown.